hyphacoop/hypha.coop/_posts/2023-02-28-public-goods.md

 [^30]: ibid 29.

-[^31]: Alisha.eth (last).
+[^31]: Alisha.eth.
 'Reimagining Public Goods Funding in Web3'.
 Alisha.Mirror.Xyz (blog), 29 July 2021. https://alisha.mirror.xyz/PxK8PtWDxon0uBH25-ACLSH1nHa89MFj--XAe_wkR6g.

 [^32]: It should also be noted that the open source community's relationship to funding is complex, with some developer communities rejecting external funding for a variety of reasons.
 Eghbal covers this in Roads and Bridges.